 A GM friend I’ve mentioned a few times in my articles is stuck somewhere between Pathfinder and the Cypher System (“CypherFinder,” he calls it).
 His problem is that he wants to continue running his games in a Golarion setting with Cypher rules, but keep classes and magic as similar as possible.

-Mixing it like that is quite hard due to the different concepts these two systems have.
+Mixing systems like that is quite hard due to the different concepts these two systems have.
 You might even say that Cypher is the antithesis of Pathfinder.

 One of the problems he has are Cypher Wizards, and I offered to help out.

 In Pathfinder, the player creates their Wizard by selecting the Wizard class.
-To understand what a Wizard class is all about, we will compare it to a Sorcerer class, which is more alike to how Cypher System Adepts work.
+To understand what the Wizard class is all about, we will compare it to the Sorcerer class, which is most similar to how Cypher System Adepts work.

 - Each morning must take time to prepare (prime) spells they plan to cast that day.

 - Has a limit on how many spells they can cast per day.

 - Once the spell is cast, it is expended from their mind, unless they prepared several copies of the same spell.

 - Knows a limited number of spells.